anthonycr/Mezzanine/README.md

 # Mezzanine
-A Java annotation processor that reads UTF-8 files at compile time.
+A Java annotation processor that allows you to read static UTF-8 files synchronously.

 ### What does this do?
 A frequent scenario for Android apps is to need to read in a default configuration file on startup and change functionality based on the contents of the configuration file.
 A convenient, frequently used way to store this configuration file is in assets, and then to read out of this file on startup.
-This can mean doing expensive disk I/O on the main thread... which can cause increased startup time and dropped frames.
+This can mean doing expensive disk I/O on the main thread - which can cause increased startup time and dropped frames.

 Mezzanine solves this problem by storing file contents in a `String` constant, which is loaded when the application is started, rather than requiring additional disk I/O after startup.
 It acts as an intermediary between files and your running Java code.
 This library is ideal for small files.
 There is also a hard limit in the javac compiler where `String` constants cannot exceed 65535 bytes in size.

 Of course, you may already be copying the contents of a file into a `String` and then reading it at runtime for the performance gain, but this can be a nuisance to maintain.
 Using Mezzanine, you don't have to worry about escaping the `String` contents or losing formatting.
-You can edit in the file, and then read from the method at runtime.
+You can edit within the file, and then read from the method at runtime.

 ### Usage